-There comes a surreal moment in nearly every profession in which perspective is violently forced into our own self-awareness.
-People with cooler jobs probably have that moment when they save their first patient, or launch their first rocket.
+There comes a surreal moment in nearly every profession in which perspective violently forces itself into our self-awareness.
+People with cooler jobs probably have that moment when they save their first patient or launch their first rocket.
 For me, the idea of building an API was this moment in software development.
-All those past blackboxes which spat out results your life depended on: we can make those now.
+All those past black boxes which spat out results your life depended on: we can make those now.

 Feel free to remain unfazed by this as I'm sure most are... for those of us who can't remember how they became an "engineer" in the first place, API design feels like reaching a final frontier.
-Granted, that will happen at least 20 more times in your software career, so don’t pause too long now.
+Granted, this may happen at least 20 more times in your software career, so don’t pause too long now.

 Here are the services we'll be using to hook this baby up:

 - RDS: Amazon's cloud-hosted relational databases.
 These databases come preconfigured with an endpoint, which can be made accessible to other AWS services or even to external manipulation.